(al EK ti nib)

 • Bradycardia: Symptomatic bradycardia may occur; heart rate <50 beats per minute has been reported in ~20% of patients treated with alectinib.
 Monitor heart rate and blood pressure regularly.
 If symptomatic bradycardia (non-life-threatening) occurs, withhold treatment until recovery to asymptomatic bradycardia or to a heart rate of ≥60 beats per minute, evaluate concurrent medications, and potentially reduce alectinib dose.
 Permanently discontinue for life-threatening bradycardia due to alectinib if no contributing concomitant medication is identified and for recurrent bradycardia.
 If life-threatening bradycardia occurs and concurrent medications associated with bradycardia can be discontinued or dose adjusted, restart alectinib at a reduced dose (with frequent monitoring).

-• Hepatotoxicity: Liver function test abnormalities have been reported, including elevations of AST/ALT >5 times ULN and bilirubin >3 times ULN; most abnormalities occurred during the first 2 months of therapy.
+• Hepatotoxicity: Liver function test abnormalities have been reported, including elevations of AST/ALT >5 times ULN and bilirubin >3 times ULN; most abnormalities occurred during the first 3 months of therapy.
+Concurrent ALT/AST elevations ≥3 times ULN and total bilirubin ≥2 times ULN with normal alkaline phosphatase occurred rarely.
 Liver biopsy demonstrated drug induced liver injury in some patients with grade 3 to 4 AST or ALT elevations.
-Monitor liver function tests (ALT, AST, and total bilirubin) every 2 weeks during the first 2 months of therapy and then as clinically necessary; monitor more frequently in patients who develop hepatotoxicity.
+Monitor liver function tests (ALT, AST, and total bilirubin) every 2 weeks during the first 3 months of therapy and then once a month and as clinically necessary; monitor more frequently in patients who develop transaminase and bilirubin elevations.
 May require therapy interruption, dose reduction, or permanent discontinuation.

 • Myalgia: Myalgia or musculoskeletal pain occurred in over one-quarter of patients treated with alectinib (including grade 3 toxicity).
 Elevations of creatine phosphokinase (CPK) were reported in close to half of patients in clinical trials.
 The median time to grade 3 CPK elevations was 14 days.
 Monitor; advise patients to report unexplained muscle pain, tenderness, or weakness.
 Assess CPK every 2 weeks for the first month of therapy and then as clinically necessary.
 May require therapy interruption and/or dose reduction.